remvze/relaxer/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [MyNpmCliTool Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Relaxer Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [your-email@example.com].

 ## Thank You!